DataLab-Platform/DataLab/doc/features/general/remote.rst

 DataLab may be controlled remotely from an IDE (e.g. `Spyder`_ or any other IDE, or even a Jupyter Notebook) that runs a Python script.
 It allows to connect to a running DataLab instance, adds a signal and an image, and then runs calculations.
-This feature is exposed by the `RemoteCDLProxy` class that is provided in module ``cdl.proxy``.
+This feature is exposed by the `RemoteProxy` class that is provided in module ``cdl.proxy``.

 From a third-party application